w3c/baggage/baggage/HTTP_HEADER_FORMAT_RATIONALE.md

 The header should be human-readable and editable.
 Thus spaces are allowed before and after the comma, equal sign, and semicolon separators.
 It makes manual editing of headers less error-prone.
 It also allows better visual separation of fields when value modified manually.

+## Lowercase header name

+In order to maximize the portability of the `baggage` header it is intentionally specified as a single lowercase word.
+While HTTP header names are case-insensitive, the `baggage` header is meant to be propagated over other protocols that have different constraints.
+Representing the header as a single lowercase word maximizes the use and reduces the chance of error when using the header in non-HTTP scenarios.

 ## Case sensitivity of keys

 There are few considerations why the names should be case sensitive: